jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Site owner

-7. Bring awareness to a broader audience of the existance of The Cocktail Bar thus increasing customer foot fall
+8. As the site owner i would want to be able to take bookings via an online form booking system

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |

-8. Provide a way for new and existing customers to engage with the buisness
+9. As the site owner i would want to have the ability to let its customers be aware of recent news such a Cocktail tasting events, changes to opening hours and additions to the menu

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |

-9. Provide a clear and hassle free method for customers to book a table via booking form.
+10. Provide a clear and hassle free method for customers to book a table via booking form.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |